-Modules of theory are followed by clinical placements.
+Modules of theory are followed by practice placements.
 Experienced lecturers and practitioners will facilitate your learning in a friendly and supportive environment, where you attend lectures, workshops and tutorials in our state-of-the-art facilities on Belfield campus.
-Clinical placements will help you to develop the required clinical competencies.
+Practice placements will help you to develop the required clinical competencies.
+Modules include:

-Scholarship of Enquiry · Scientific

-Principles · Foundations of Nursing

-· Psychology · Interpersonal Skills ·

-Practice experience in a hospital setting

-for approximately 10 weeks
+Scholarship of Enquiry • Scientific Principles • Foundations of Nursing • Psychology • Interpersonal Skills • Practice experience in a hospital setting for approximately 11 weeks

-Caring for Children & Adults with Medical-Surgical Problems • Pharmacology • Applied Social Science • Patient Safety & Microbiology • Specialist clinical placements include maternity care and caring for people with an intellectual disability
+Caring for Children & Adults with Medical/ Surgical Problems • Pharmacology • Applied Social Science • Patient Safety & Microbiology • Core and Specialist Practice Placements include Maternity Care and Care for People with an Intellectual Disability

-Health & Well-being - A Sociological Context for Nursing • Leadership, Management & Quality Improvement • Preparation for Professional Role • Clinical placement/internship
+Health & Well-being - A Sociological Context for Nursing • Leadership, Management & Quality Improvement • Preparation for Professional Role • Practice Placement/Internship

-Assessment is through a combination of end-of-trimester exams and continuous assessment, including assessment of performance on clinical placements.
+Assessment is through a combination of end-of-trimester exams and continuous assessment, including assessment of performance on practice placements.

-The majority of clinical learning takes place in our affiliated partner hospitals, all of which are national specialist centres of clinical excellence: Children's Health Ireland at Crumlin, the Mater Misericordiae University Hospital, St Vincent's Healthcare Group, and in numerous other clinical sites within Dublin-based Health Services and within the Ireland East Hospital Group.
+The majority of practice learning takes place in our affiliated partner hospitals, all of which are national specialist centres of clinical excellence: Children's Health Ireland (CHI), the Mater Misericordiae University Hospital and St Vincent's Healthcare Group.
+Students may be placed in any IEHG site on one or multiple occasions during their course to enable them to achieve the necessary clinical learning outcomes.